St. Bartholomew's Day massacre in the provinces: Meaux

 Meaux would be the location of the first massacre outside of Paris, due to its extreme proximity to the city.
-News of the massacre arrived in the city in the middle of the 25th August.
+News of the massacre arrived in the city in the middle of 25 August.
 The carrier of the news made his way to the procureur du roi of the town, Casset, and his followers, upon hearing the news, seized the gates, and began arresting all the Protestants he could find.
 They were not however entirely successful, many Protestants were gathered in the suburb of grand marche and hearing of what was going on were able to scatter into the surrounding villages.
 When Casset and his men arrived in the suburb they were left to take out their frustration on the women who had stayed behind to protect their property.
-On the 26th Casset turned to liquidate the arrested Protestants who were filling the prisons, a list was drawn up of 200 names for execution, largely composed of merchants artisans and judicial officials.
+The next day Casset turned to liquidate the arrested Protestants who were filling the prisons, a list was drawn up of 200 names for execution, largely composed of merchants artisans and judicial officials.
 The executions continued into the evening, but, unable to finish the exhausting work, the remainder of the killing was set aside for the following day.

 La Charité

-La Charité differed from the other massacres in that it was imposed from outside the town, by troops under the command of Louis Gonzaga, Duke of Nevers.
+La Charité differed from the other massacres in that it was imposed from outside the town, by troops under the command of the duke of Nevers.
 The duke had been a key player in orchestrating the original plot to assassinate the Huguenot leadership in Paris that had accidentally set off the Paris massacre.
 Elements of the population were however agitated to enthusiasm for involvement by letters arriving from Paris after the massacre there started.
-The troops arrived on the 26th to perpetrate the massacre.
+The troops arrived on 26 August to perpetrate the massacre.

 Bourges

-Bourges received news of the massacre on the 27th, by which time many of the town's Huguenots, including François Hotman had already fled the town due to the earlier news of the assassination attempt on Gaspard II de Coligny.
+Bourges received news of the massacre on 27 August, by which time many of the town's Huguenots, including François Hotman had already fled the town due to the earlier news of the assassination attempt on admiral Coligny.
 The town's mayor Jean Joupitre was keen to act on the massacre to eliminate the Huguenots of Bourges, but the municipal officers of the town were more sceptical, and keen to wait for confirmation or denial of the orders to kill Huguenots from the king.
 As such for the moment the Huguenots were confined to the prisons of the town.
 On the 30th the impasse broke and the Huguenots in the prison were killed.